 In this section, we provide a comprehensive evaluation of our approach both quantitatively and qualitatively.
 The proposed approach is compared with baselines through visualized samples and evaluation metrics, including FID and Intra-LPIPS, under different adaptation setups.

-\textbf{Qualitative evaluation} We visualize the few-shot generation results on 10-shot FFHQ $\rightarrow$ Sketches and FFHQ $\rightarrow$ Amedeo's paintings of our approach and baselines in Fig. \ref{sketches} and \ref{amedeo} and provide supplemental results on 10-shot FFHQ $\rightarrow$ Babies in Fig. \ref{babies} in Appendix \ref{appendixe}.
-For fair comparison, we exhibit results generated from the same input noises for different methods.
-We find that TGAN and TGAN+ADA overfit seriously and replicate the training samples.
+\textbf{Qualitative evaluation} We visualize the few-shot image generation results on 10-shot FFHQ $\rightarrow$ Sketches and FFHQ $\rightarrow$ Amedeo's paintings of our approach and baselines in Fig. \ref{sketches} and \ref{amedeo} and provide supplemental results under other adaptation setups in Appendix \ref{appendixe}.
+For fair comparison, we exhibit results generated from fixed input noises for different methods.
+We find that TGAN and TGAN+ADA overfit seriously and tend to replicate the training samples.
 FreezeD and EWC add limitations to preserve parameters in the discriminator and generator, respectively.
 These approaches can produce more diverse results but still replicate some of the training samples and cannot naturally transfer characteristics from source domains to target domains.
 MineGAN adds additional networks to adjust the distributions of input noises.
-Similar to FreezeD and EWC, MineGAN cannot avoid producing some replications of the training samples and gets unnatural results as well.
+Like FreezeD and EWC, MineGAN cannot avoid producing some replications of the training samples and gets unnatural results.
 CDC, DCL, and our approach build a correspondence between the source and target domains for diversity preservation.
-As shown in visualized results, our approach can generate diverse images and preserve characteristics of source domains during adaptation to target domains.
-Our approach achieves higher quality and greater diversity than baselines as shown in the visualized results.
+As shown in the visualized results, our approach generates diverse images and preserves detailed characteristics of source domains during adaptation to target domains.
+Our approach achieves higher quality and greater diversity than baselines.
 For example, our approach inherits the occlusion of hats and sunglasses from the source domain more naturally.
 Moreover, the hairstyles and facial expressions are better preserved as well.
 More results under different adaptation setups, including FFHQ $\rightarrow$ Otto's paintings, LSUN Cars $\rightarrow$ Wrecked cars, and LSUN Church $\rightarrow$ Haunted houses, are shown in Fig \ref{result2}.
-More visualization results of our approach and real samples of datasets can be found in Appendix \ref{appendixe}.
+Our approach also achieves pleasing visual effects while maintaining diversity under these adaptation setups.
+Additional visualized results can be found in Appendix \ref{appendixe}.